liferay-design/liferay.design/src/markdown/articles/2019/gestalt-principles.md

 tags: ['Best Practices', 'Psychology']
 ---

+## Summary
-**Summary** – Gestalt psychology (1912, Berlin School of experimental psychology: Wertheimer, Koffka, Khöler) is an important school of thought about visual perception.
+Gestalt psychology (1912, Berlin School of experimental psychology: Wertheimer, Koffka, Khöler) is an important school of thought about visual perception.
 There are two basic principles in the Gestalt theory:

 1. A form or structure is defined, perceived and remembered by the pattern of relations between its elements or parts, and not reducible to them.
 2. The whole is other than the sum of the parts, and not reducible to them.